nickykay98/2021-introduction-to-data-science/2021-Phase-2-Data-Science-master/2021-Phase-2-Data-Science-master/README.md

 # Microsoft Student Accelerator 2021 Phase 2 Training - Data Science Stream
 The official repository and source of knowledge for MSA students taking part in MSA 2021 Data Science Phase 2 Training.

-# Assignment

-* The Data Science Stream Assignment can be found here: [2021-MSA-Phase2-Data-Science.pdf](https://github.com/NZMSA/2021-Phase2-Assignments/blob/main/2021-MSA-Phase2-Data-Science.pdf)

-# What to Bring
-* Laptop & charger and power extension cord
-* Snacks, lunch, and water
-* And a Fresh mind 😃

 # Before We Start
 You need to:<br>
 ✅ Register for Kaggle (https://www.kaggle.com/) and join the [CommonLit Readability Prize Challenge](https://www.kaggle.com/c/commonlitreadabilityprize)<br>